boryanagoncharenko/CssCoco/analysis.md

 button#backButton {…}
 .menu-left#newMenuIcon {…}
  ```
-**Actions**: Find an id that is also a key selector; check if the previous sibling is an html tag.
+**Actions**: Find an id that is also a key selector; check if the previous sibling is an HTML tag.

 ---
 **Description**: Don’t qualify class rules with tag names or classes.